ACC Meeting of the Minds

 The Atlantic Coast Conference (ACC) Meeting of the Minds conference is held each spring (usually March or April) and is hosted by one of the 15 ACC member schools.
 It is funded in part by revenue from athletic events.
 The conference celebrates undergraduate research and provides an opportunity for sharing ideas and collaboration.

 ACC member schools include Boston College, Clemson University, Duke University, Florida State University, Georgia Tech, NC State University, Syracuse University, University of Louisville, University of Miami, University of North Carolina, University of Notre Dame, University of Pittsburgh, University of Virginia, Virginia Tech and Wake Forest University.

-You can review updated information about the conference on the VA Tech MoM Website.
+You can review updated information about the conference on the Notre Dame MotM Website.

-Applications are open and due by January 20, 2023.
-All materials must be received by 11:59pm to be considered.
-Find the link at the bottom of the page.
+Applications are open and will close January 22, 2024.
+All materials must be received by 11:59 p.m. to be considered.
+Find the link at the bottom of this page.

 NC State University currently enrolled undergraduates (ONLY) are invited to apply to present their research project at the conference.
-The number of students selected is determined by the host institution and typically ranges between 5-7 students per institution.
+The number of students selected is determined by the host institution but is typically limited to 5 students per institution.

 Presentation types will include Oral and Poster.
 Students will not be expected to provide a formal talk with their poster – they will be expected to stand with their poster for about an hour or so and talk to anyone who comes up about their work.
 For oral presentations, the length of the presentation is usually 10 minutes maximum, followed by a short question and answer period.
 The number of oral presentations is typically limited by the host institution to 2-3 per institution.
 When applying you may select oral as a first preference with the option to present a poster if selected.